Barathkalyan/Weather-forecast-App/README.md

 6. **Dynamic Background 🌇**: The visually appealing background of the website enhances the overall user experience.
 7. **Responsive Design 📱**: The website is designed to be responsive, providing an optimal viewing experience on a variety of devices, from desktop computers to mobile phones.

+### Deployment

+The website is deployed using vercel, a free source website hosting tool for static websites